Spectrum FAQ

 How do I get replacement Max Card?
 (Lost/Stolen/Expired)

-In the event that your Max Card has been lost/stolen, we are able to block the card number so that it can no longer be used.
-For any such requests as this, you can reach the team direct at maxcard@spectrum.org.uk
+If your Max Card has been lost/stolen, we can block the card number so that it can no longer be used.
+For any such requests as this, you can reach the team directly at maxcard@spectrum.org.uk

 How long does it take for my Max Card to arrive?